Nemzeti Bajnokság I: 1901-1930

+1930-1950

 In the 1930s, the rivalry between Ferencváros and MTK Budapest expanded with another club, Újpest FC (at that time not part of Budapest).

+Újpest became the first club to break the duopoly of Ferencváros and MTK in the league in 26 years, as they won the 1930 Hungarian 1st Division, for the first time in the club's history. Újpest would defend their title the following season, eventually closing out the decade with 5 titles.

+In 1932 Ferencváros won the league with a 100% win rate, winning all 20 of their games.

 One of the most iconic figures of the 1930s Hungarian football was Újpest's Zsengellér who managed to top goalscorer three times in a row in the 1930s.
 Ferencváros's Sárosi and MTK Budapest's Cseh and Újpest's Zsengellér were the embodiment of the rivalry of the three clubs from Budapest, named Budapest derby.

+In 1941 Ferencváros won their 16th national championship, to overtake MTK as the record champions.

 In the 1940s, Csepel could win its first title which was followed by two other titles in 1942 and 1943.
-During the World War II, there were no interruptions in the Hungarian league.
-Due to the expansion of the territories of the country, new clubs could re-join the league such as Nagyvárad and Kolozsvár.
+During World War II, there were no interruptions in the Hungarian league.
+Due to the expansion of the territories of the country, new clubs, from the new cities Hungary had, could re-join the league such as Nagyvárad and Kolozsvár, which are both nowadays in Romania.
 The second half of the 1940s was dominated by Újpest by winning the championship in 1945, 1946, and 1947.
+The 1940s also saw Nagyvárad winning the league, marking the only time the Hungarian league was won by a team that nowadays is not from a city located in Hungary (Nagyvárad, also known as Oradea is nowadays located in Romania.).